Reese Witherspoon’s Daughter Ava Stuns In Long-Sleeved Ballgown At Her Debut

 Reese Witherspoon's daughter was the belle of the ball, quite literally.
 On Saturday, November 25, Witherspoon's not-so-little girl Ava Phillippe made her debutante debut, attending the 5th annual Bal des Debutantes in Paris in a gold Giambattista Valli Haute Couture ballgown.

 While the mother and daughter have been known to coordinate their outfits, for Ava's big night, Witherspoon opted for a chic black dress that let her daughter shine.
-Witherspoon looked like the proudest mom as she posed side-by-side with her twin daughter who was one of 20 young women who were introduced to society at the very exclusive event, which is part-debutante ball, part-fashion show.
+Witherspoon looked like the proudest mum as she posed side-by-side with her twin daughter who was one of 20 young women who were introduced to society at the very exclusive ball, which is part debutante ball, part fashion show.

 Advertisement